niess/mulder/docs/source/interface.rst

 .. important::

-   Materials (atomic elements) are defined at the global scope.
-They are uniquely identified by their name (atomic symbol).
-It is not possible to modify or remove a material (atomic element) within a given Python instance.
+   Materials (atomic elements) are uniquely identified by their name (atomic symbol).
+It is not possible to modify or remove a material (atomic element) once it has been defined.

 .. autoclass:: mulder.materials.Composite